argoverse/av2-api/src/av2/evaluation/scene_flow/SUBMISSION_FORMAT.md

 # 3D Scene Flow Submission Format

-The evaluation expects a zip archive of pandas DataFrames stored as feather files, one for each example.
+The evaluation expects a zip archive of [Apache Feather](https://arrow.apache.org/docs/python/feather.html) files --- one for each example.
 The unzipped directory must have the format:
 - <test_log_1>/
   - <test_timestamp_ns_1>.feather
   - <test_timestamp_ns_2>.feather